//PERFORM /SPEAK /WORKSHOP

 On-site technical support through our A/V provider, Mills James, will be available for programmed sessions and performances within venue and production limits.
 Clear technical requirements submitted in advance help everything run smoothly.

-Selected performers and speakers receive
+All performers and speakers receive

-• Complimentary three-day all-access badge
+• Complimentary three-day all-access badge, or, if already purchased, a refund for your badge

 • Dedicated session page in the printed program and on the website